-Maya Sussman is a Research and Policy Associate with the Emerging Adult Justice Project at the Justice Lab.
+Maya Sussman is a Research and Policy Manager with the Emerging Adult Justice Project at the Justice Lab.
 In this role, she conducts and helps disseminate law and policy research regarding 18- to 25-year olds in the juvenile and criminal legal systems in an effort to reform system practices.

 Prior to joining the Justice Lab, Maya conducted legal analyses of juvenile justice system practices to support a corrections expert’s testimony in a lawsuit challenging the unjust treatment of juveniles in state correctional facilities.
 Maya also worked with girls in a non-secure placement facility in Queens, New York.